SalmanHamdan/Rock_Paper_Scissors/README.md

 - 🟡 **Yellow** = Draw

 ### End of Game
-- **Final score summary** – displays overall results at the end of the game
+- **Final score summary** – displays overall results at the end of the game and the winner

 ## 🧠 Technologies
 - **Language** : C++